dansanderson/easyasm65/README.md

 * No macros
 * No conditional or looping assembly
 * No symbol list output
-* No fractional number values
-* No fractional division operator
+* No fractional number values or fractional division operator
-* No Boolean values
-* No conditional expressions
+* No Boolean values or conditional expressions
-* No value lists (used as arguments to macros)
 * No zones (but "cheap" local symbols are supported)
-* No CPUs other than the 45GS02
+* No CPUs other than the 45GS02 (`!cpu m65`)
 * No assembler directives (pseudo-ops) or directive aliases other than those listed
 * No mathematical functions or operators other than those listed
 * No `0x` and `0b` syntax for hex and binary literals (use `$...` and `%...`)